chrisjohnson16/datastax-starlight-demos/starlight-for-rabbitmq/README.md

 ```

 ### Bind, publish, and consume using RabbitMQ
-Bind to 'test-queue' to an 'direct' exchange with 'test-key' routing key.
+Bind 'test-queue' to a 'direct' exchange with 'test-key' routing key.

 ```
 python3 rabbitmq-bind.py direct test-queue test-key